chadek/tec_test/README.md

 **bin** contains bash scripts and ffmpeg bin. **cron_like.sh** is triggered by **"npm run cron"** and act as a cron task (call video treatment process every 5 minutes).

-**root** contains package.json the main program (index.js) and some data/functions used by index.js.
+**root** contains package.json, the main program (index.js) and some data/functions used by index.js.

 ### Authentication

 User must be logged to access restricted routes (example of user in db : email : test@chance.co pwd : password).

-Authentication is handle by **passport** module.
+Authentication is handled by **passport** module.
 Auth strategy is defined in **auth.js**.
-If user is successfully authenticated, passport send a **cookie** to user.
+If user is successfully authenticated, passport sends a **cookie** to user.
 Accessing restricted part of this app is done by checking user's cookie in routes.

 ### Main

 The main app runs in **index.js** using **express** framework.
 It sets all settings, handles routes and return rendered templates.

-It query database before renderring /candidates and /files.
+It queries database before renderring /candidates and /files.

 On /upload/file post request, it saves the incoming file in a **tmp** directory before moving it to **uploads/input_mp4_1080p**.
 Then **links** are created to other input folders.